priv-kweihmann/meta-sca/docs/casestudy/adv_security.md

 ## Environment/background

 A guy, let's call him Dave, is working on an embedded software for an already well sold product.
-He's developed quit a good functionality and covered is all up with any kind of test, so it's safe to assume that functionality can always be proven.
+He developed quit a good functionality and covered it all up with any kind of test, so it's safe to assume that functionality can always be proven.
 There's no intention to heavily change design or APIs in the product.

-As security and hardening are more a more a factor when doing business, he wants to have an easy way of identifying the potential in his code base where additional hardening and security measures could be applied.
+As security and hardening are more and more a factor when doing business, he wants to have an easy way of identifying the potential in the code base where additional hardening and security measures could be applied.
-He's not up to reach any kind of certification as his business doesn't require such a thing.
+He's not up to reach any kind of certification as the business doesn't require such a thing.

-His code base consists of mostly C/C++ code with a little shell.
+The code base consists of mostly C/C++ code with a little shell.
 The overall usage of FOSS-tools is about 60% of all shipped packages.

 He already has established a process to deal with CVEs.